 Things change, and your business needs to adapt accordingly.
 As your payroll requirements alter - or if something needs extra attention - it can be hard to flex a static internal team to rise to these challenges efficiently.
 If you’re outsourcing your payroll, your provider will have the capacity to adjust accordingly as workflow increases, complexities arise or anything changes.

 Payroll technology savings

 If you’re managing your payroll in-house, it’s not just staffing costs you need to consider.
-You’re also fully responsible for all the equipment, software and associated licences and hosting costs that come hand-in-hand.
+You’re also fully responsible for all the equipment, payroll software and associated licences and hosting costs that come hand-in-hand.
 Not just buying and installing it, but maintaining it too.
 This means diverting your IT team away from other matters to deal with glitches, outages, patches, updates and upgrades – representing an additional cost on top of the original technology investment.
 Plus there’s desk space, general computer equipment and an additional load on your business amenities and facilities.

 Outsourcing payroll to avoid potential penalties